Dr. Frederick T. Murphy

 Amanda joined the EnSpice Children's Foundation in early 2018.
 She attended the College of Coastal Georgia where she obtained her bachelors in Biological Sciences.
 While living on the coast she was a beach lifeguard, paddle board instructor, and guided night tours to search for sea turtles laying eggs!
 Although she loves marine life, she also has strong interests for the molecular sciences like biochemistry and genetics.

 Amanda's passion for science led her to Columbia University to earn her masters in Human Nutrition.
 While studying at Columbia, she participated in developmental research measuring vagal activity in preterm infants.
-She presented this research at the International Society for Developmental Psychobiology's meeting in 2017 and is currently in the process for publication.
+She presented this research at the International Society for Developmental Psychobiology's meeting in 2017.

 Karen joined the EnSpice Children’s Foundation in late 2019 after completing her master’s in Public Administration at the Maxwell School at Syracuse University.
 While enrolled, she focused on nonprofit organizational management with an interest in development and collaborative governance.